 viii.
 Dorothy Rachel GRAY, born at Clontarf, 1 May 1897.

-7. William PIGOTT, born at 2 Grafton Lane, 29 July 1810, and baptised at Saint Luke's (C. of I.), Dublin, 19 August 1810; admitted Trinity College, Dublin, 1832; published a pamphlet, in Dublin, 1833, entitled "Is England an Enemy to Irish Progress, Considered; or, Political Disturbances in Ireland, Remedied," then residing at 12 Charlotte Street; Clerk, Secretary's Office, Paving Board, Dublin, 1835; 1st Clerk, Paving Board, 1841-48; Solicitor, Bolton Street, Dublin, 1842, and 7 Mountjoy Street Upper, 1844; he died at Mountpleasant Square, Dublin, 11 May 1856, his death notice recording him as the "...grandson of Captain John PIGOTT" [Notes and Queries]; married at Saint Bridget's (C. of I.), Dublin, 23 February 1841, Mary JACKSON (daughter of Joseph JACKSON of Brockfield, Tencurry, County Tipperary, by Sarah MILLER); Mary was married secondly, at Saint Thomas's, Dublin, on 3 November 1857, to John ROBERTS, of Dundrum, County Down.
+7. William PIGOTT, born at 2 Grafton Lane, 29 July 1810, and baptised at Saint Luke's (Church of Ireland), Dublin, 19 August 1810; admitted Trinity College, Dublin, 1832; published a pamphlet, in Dublin, 1833, entitled "Is England an Enemy to Irish Progress, Considered; or, Political Disturbances in Ireland, Remedied," then residing at 12 Charlotte Street; Clerk, Secretary's Office, Paving Board, Dublin, 1835; 1st Clerk, Paving Board, 1841-48; Solicitor, Bolton Street, Dublin, 1842, and 7 Mountjoy Street Upper, 1844; he died at Mountpleasant Square, Dublin, 11 May 1856, his death notice recording him as the "...grandson of Captain John PIGOTT" [Notes and Queries]; married at Saint Bridget's (Church of Ireland), Dublin, 23 February 1841, Mary JACKSON (daughter of Joseph JACKSON of Brockfield, Tencurry, County Tipperary, by Sarah MILLER); Mary was married secondly, at Saint Thomas's, Dublin, on 3 November 1857, to John ROBERTS, of Dundrum, County Down.

 William and Mary had issue an only son: